 Nadia asks John if she can meet Lucy; they make a plan for the following morning.

-Alan finds Maxine and Mike discussing modern art, Alan says the decline in notable recent art is due to the internet but Mike thinks it hearkens back to the 80s AIDS crisis wiping out a wide swatch of the arts community.
+Alan finds Maxine and Mike discussing modern art, Alan says the decline in notable recent art is due to the internet but Mike thinks it hearkens back to the 80s AIDS crisis wiping out a wide swath of the arts community.

 WHAT is the attraction to Mike?
 He's a totally average chubby guy with a receding ginger hairline and now Maxine is throwing her vagina into the pot, Nadia banged him episode one and Alan's girlfriend Beatrice (Dascha Polanco) has been on his jock for years.
 Is it the supercilious attitude?
 The ability to converse?
 I do not get it.